nus-cs2103-AY2324S1/ip/docs/README.md

 This user guide will walk you through all the amazing features DuckBot offers

-and provide you with clear instructions on how to use them effectively.</font>
+and provide you with clear instructions on how to use them effectively.

 ## <font style = "Ariel" color="darkgrey"> Features </font>